rishadbaniya/hyperblow/ARCHITECTURE.md

 ## How UDP request response works

 I've used this mechanism, where i run two futures concurrently.
 First one is a future that polls all the trackers i.e it sends Connect Request, Announce Request and Scrape Request, other is the future that listens to the UDP socket and as soon as it gets some message on the UDP socket, it looks at the Socket Address that message came from sends the message back to the tracker for which the message came using  ```channel::Sender```

+## Connecting to **peers** and getting pieces(blocks) (through TCP)

+In order to connect to peers and start sending and receiving pieces, first of all we must make a TCP connection with the peer.
+After making TCP connection with the peer, we send something called a "Handshake" message and receive a "Handshake" response.